Jocko

-Heleln.jpg (12435 bytes) Jocko is the brain child of Helen Rademacher.
+Heleln.jpg Jocko is the brain child of Helen Rademacher.
 He is a life size dance partner who exclusively dances with her.
 Helen remarks that Jocko is a very good dancer and doesn't miss a step.
 He made his debut in 1990 at the Four Seasons Lodge in the Ozarks at a Polkafest.

 He weighs 26 pounds, and is fashioned from a 14 yr old boys mannequin torso, some stuffing and chicken wire.
 He is rather quiet, never talks back, has brown eyes and the distinguishing characteristic of two left hands.
 As he aged he acquired a mustache and goatee.
 Helen and her good friends Wayne and Margaret Heinemeier helped in Jocko's construction.